mhulse/dotfizzles/README.md

  $ source ~/.bash_profile && reload
  ```

-  I'd also suggest restarting your computer.
+1. This is optional, but I’d suggest restarting your computer (this will get `defaults write ...` working).

 ## Notes